City of Livermore

 *Children’s Playground

-*Park benches, picnic tables and large cooking grill
+*Park benches and picnic tables and large cooking grill

 *Concrete Pedestrian river walk